Eyon42/DocAuth/ReadMe.md

   - User features
   - Admin permission
   - Performance profiling on tests.
 The file tests are taking too long
+  - Figure out how to add pytest fixtures for celery workers and the RabbitMQ instances (Maybe for that just leave the docker container running)
+  - Test celery tasks
 - Add check for signer-whitelist when signing
+- Add option to hide verification data (While showing status)
 - Continue API documentation.(Seach for a way to generate it automatically)
 - Begin general project documentation